viswanadh05/Stimulus-twit-PI/README.md

 # Stimulus-twit-PI

-A Minor thesis project 'Reaction to stimulus based on personality'.
+This application code is a part of MIT Minor thesis project 'Reaction to stimulus based on personality'.

 Step to run the Project..
 1. Install node js in the project folder